If you have a cat with chronic kidney disease (CKD) it can all be a bit daunting at first, not just for your feline friend but you too!

 - Rita A

-"I brought my Nicholas 18 years old to the vet today to have his creatine levels checked.
-Before I started him on this chews his levels were 2.4.
-Today they went down to 2.3.
+"I brought my Nicholas 18 years old to the vet today to have his creatine levels checked and they seem to have improved.
 I've had him on the chews for around a month.
 I'm totally thrilled with them"

 - Anita S